ekard-lampin/CardGrower/CHANGLELOG.md

 - Balanced audio and growth times.

 v0.14.0-save-and-load =============================================================================
+- Added export of player progress to json file.
-- TODO: Save data in a json file.
+- Added import of player progress from json file.
-- TODO: Load file when booting.
+- Polished input logic to be more familiar.